bknguyen11/bknguyen11/_pages/about.md

 My name is Bao-Khanh Nguyen.
 I am a PhD student in Mathematics and Statistics supervised by [Dr. Torben Sell](https://webhomes.maths.ed.ac.uk/~tsell/) and [Dr. Cecilia Balocchi](https://cecilia-balocchi.owlstown.net) at the University of Edinburgh (U.K.), financially supported by the School of Mathematics (University of Edinburgh).
 My research focuses on Bayesian Machine Learning and Probabilistic AI, developing more scalable and computationally efficient statistical algorithms to analyse high-dimensional data.

-I am currently working on Bayesian clustering for satellite images.
-Our work improves limitations of existing clustering methods by allowing spatial correlation and distribution shift, provides a general-purpose, scalable and computationally reasonable for high-dimensional remote sensing images.
+I am currently working on Bayesian clustering for satellite images to improve limitations of existing clustering methods by allowing spatial correlation and distribution shift and provide a general-purpose, and more scalable for high-dimensional images.
 I also work on Bayesian Neural Network, where I study the posterior concentration rate and Bayesian asymptotic statistics.

-Before that, I obtained my Bachelor's degree at Hanoi National University of Education (Vietnam) and my Master's degree from Queen Mary University of London (U.K), both in Mathematics.
+Before that, I obtained my Bachelor's degree from Hanoi National University of Education (Vietnam) and my Master's degree from Queen Mary University of London (U.K), both in Mathematics.
 I am also holding a position as a Statistics Lecturer at National Economics University (Vietnam) and supporting he curriculum design for the new Business Intelligence program.

-#I also work as a part-time editor at the Edinburgh Student Journal of Science (U.K.).
-I am a member of International Society for Bayesian Analysis (ISBA), the Royal Statistics Society and the Edinburgh Mathematics Society.

 News!!
 ======